Skip to main content

 Your versatility is the perfect excuse to have more than one palette in your collection.
 You can confidently use both the Creator and Timeless palettes, mixing and matching shades to create custom looks that are uniquely you.

-Must-Have Single Eyeshadows
+Single Eyeshadows You'll Actually Use

 While palettes are amazing for creating cohesive looks, sometimes all you need is one perfect shade to swipe across your lids for a quick and effortless touch of glam.
 Building a small collection of must-have single eyeshadows ensures you always have the right color on hand.